Frozen Embryo Transfer at Texas Fertility Center of New Braunfels

 Advantages of frozen embryo transfer

 Babies born from the cryopreserved embryos maintain better chances of success (compared to embryos created at a higher age) and lower chances of miscarriage and birth defects, regardless of the advancing age of the mother.
 95% of embryos survive the freeze and thaw process.

-Dr. Hudson and her team at Fertility Institute of Texas know that infertility is a highly personal and emotional journey, and wants to guide you through it to a successful pregnancy.
+Dr. Hudson and her team at Texas Fertility Center of New Braunfels know that infertility is a highly personal and emotional journey, and wants to guide you through it to a successful pregnancy.
 Call today to discuss your options.

 New Braunfels 830.608.8004